Public holidays in Italy: Overview

 These public holidays were suppressed, during the austerity caused by the 1973 oil crisis, on the basis of the law n.
 54 of 5 March 1977.
 In particular, in 1977 National Unity and Armed Forces Day became a moveable feast, and celebrations occurred every first Sunday of November.
 National Unity and Armed Forces Day is an Italian national day since 1919 which commemorates the victory in World War I, a war event considered the completion of the process of unification of Italy.
 It is celebrated every 4 November, which is the anniversary of the armistice of Villa Giusti becoming effective in 1918 declaring Austria-Hungary's surrender.
 Italy entered World War I in 1915 with the aim of completing national unity and for this reason, the Italian intervention in World War I is also considered the Fourth Italian War of Independence, in a historiographical perspective that identifies in the latter the conclusion of the unification of Italy, whose military actions began during the revolutions of 1848 with the First Italian War of Independence.

 In addition to the 12 national holidays, each city or town celebrates a public holiday on the occasion of the festival of the local patron saint.
-For example, Rome on 29 June (Saints Peter and Paul), Milan on 7 December (Saint Ambrose), Naples on 19 September (Saint Januarius), Venice on 25 April (Saint Mark the Evangelist) and Florence on 24 June (Saint John the Baptist).
+For example, Rome on 29 June (Saints Peter and Paul), Milan on 7 December (Saint Ambrose), Naples on 19 September (Saint Januarius), and Florence on 24 June (Saint John the Baptist); Venice celebrates on 21 November (Saint Mary of Health) because the patron day on 25 April (Saint Mark the Evangelist) is also the Liberation Day.
 In South Tyrol, the holiday is instead on Whit Monday.
 This makes the total public holidays in Italy 13.

+Natale di Roma, historically known as Dies Romana and also referred to as Romaia, is the festival linked to the foundation of Rome, celebrated on 21 April.
+According to legend, Romulus is said to have founded the city of Rome on 21 April, 753 BC.
+From this date, the Roman chronology derived its system, known by the Latin phrase Ab Urbe condita, meaning "from the founding of the City", which counted the years from this presumed foundation.